suzuito125/absplot/README.md

 ## Motivation
 Matplotlib facilitates creation of simple figures, but absolute positioning of figure elements — especially colorbars — is not straightforward.
 Such precise control is critical for producing complex figures for scientific journals, and has traditionally required tools such as MATLAB or Igor Pro.
-This wrapper enables absolute positioning with minimal code.
+This wrapper enables absolute positioning in Python with minimal code.

 ## Installation
 ```bash